stevepolitodesign/rails-search-accross-multiple-models/README.md

 > **What's Going On Here?**
 >
 > - We add a [uniqueness scope](https://guides.rubyonrails.org/active_record_validations.html#uniqueness) to prevent a Post or User from having multiple SearchEntry records associated with them.
-The will prevent duplicate search results.
+This will prevent duplicate search results.

 ## Step 4: Use Callbacks to Dynamically Create, Update and Destroy SearchEntry Records.